explodinglabs/superstack.docs/docs/bluegreen.md

 ### Remove exposed ports

-We'll no longer expose ports in the stacks, instead a proxy will sit in front of the two stacks, proxying to them.
+We'll no longer expose ports in our stacks.
+Instead a proxy will sit in front of the two stacks, proxying to them.

-So remove the `caddy` service's `ports:` section in `compose.yaml`.
+Remove the Caddy service's `ports:` section in `compose.yaml`.

 ### Serve HTTP-only in the stacks

-Set `CADDY_SITE_ADDRESS` to only `:80`, removing `:443` (leaving TLS
+Set `CADDY_SITE_ADDRESS` to only `:80`, removing `:443`, leaving TLS
-termination to the proxy):
+termination to the proxy:

 ```yaml title="compose.yaml"
 caddy: